Anisogamy: Evolution

 Although its evolution has left no fossil records, it is generally accepted that anisogamy evolved from isogamy and that it has evolved independently in several groups of eukaryotes including protists, algae, plants and animals.
-According to John Avise anisogamy probably originated around the same time sexual reproduction and multicellularity occurred, over 1 billion years ago.
+According to John Avise anisogamy probably originated around the same time sexual reproduction and multicellularity occurred.
+It occurred 1 billion years ago.
 Anisogamy first evolved in multicellular haploid species after different mating types had become established.

 The three main theories for the evolution of anisogamy are gamete competition, gamete limitation, and intracellular conflicts, but the last of these three is not well supported by current evidence.
 Both gamete competition and gamete limitation assume that anisogamy originated through disruptive selection acting on an ancestral isogamous population with external fertilization, due to a trade-off between larger gamete number and gamete size (which in turn affects zygote survival), because the total resource one individual can invest in reproduction is assumed to be fixed.

 The first formal, mathematical theory proposed to explain the evolution of anisogamy was based on gamete limitation: this model assumed that natural selection would lead to gamete sizes that result in the largest population-wide number of successful fertilizations.
 If it is assumed that a certain amount of resources provided by the gametes are needed for the survival of the resulting zygote, and that there is a trade-off between the size and number of gametes, then this optimum was shown to be one where both small (male) and large (female) gametes are produced.
 However, these early models assume that natural selection acts mainly at the population level, something that is today known to be a very problematic assumption.